 Overnight RV Parking: No

-Special Features: Live horse racing (Thu-Sun) from mid-June through early September.
+Special Features: Live horse racing (Thursday-Sunday) from mid-June through early September.
 Daily simulcasting of horse racing.

 need more free play